Cleopatra Jones: Race

 Dobson's role was an example of the potential of a new black female presence in popular action cinema.
-In the earlier 1970s, the Hollywood-supported black urban ghetto action films followed one of a few plot lines: the black pimp or drug hustler on a mission for material wealth and autonomy from "the Man," the lone hero from the ghetto with white institutional power, or the legitimate hero whose mission is to stop drug activity within the black community.
+Earlier in the 1970s, the Hollywood-supported black urban ghetto action films had followed one of a few plot lines: the black pimp or drug hustler on a mission for material wealth and autonomy from "the Man"; the lone hero from the ghetto with white institutional power; or the legitimate hero whose mission is to stop drug activity within the black community.
 The last narrative, albeit more rare than the others, can be seen in Cleopatra Jones.

 While Jones works for "the Man", a white, all-powerful leader (the American government), the film also indicates a move toward racial equality.
 Jones works for an unnamed agency and wears a badge that reads "Special Agent to the President."
 Ironically, though she works for the white government, Jones is clearly better at policing black neighborhoods than are white cops.
 Cleopatra Jones replaces the traditional white male action hero with a powerful and assertive black heroine.
 Also, her mission is directly related to improving the black community.

-An instance displaying the stereotypical white police officer racism is seen in the character of Officer Purdy: when Jones asks him who was responsible for raid on B&S house and Purdy replies, "I never planted no dope on nobody!
+An instance displaying the racism of a stereotypical white police officer is seen in the character of Officer Purdy, when Jones asks him who was responsible for the raid on B&S house and Purdy replies, "I never planted no dope on nobody!
 And if I did, I wouldn't lift a finger to help you or any of your kind."